QNCapital/Report-Project/README.md

 ## Overview

-This project is conducted as part of a module at Vietnamese-German University under the supervision of Dr.-Ing.
+This project is conducted as part of a module at [Vietnamese-German University](https://vgu.edu.vn/)under the supervision of Dr.-Ing.
 Quang Huan Dong (huan.dq@vgu.edu.vn).
-The objective is to adapt the Pick-and-Place tutorial from the Unity Robotics Hub for a UR10e robotic arm equipped with an OnRobot RG2 gripper.
+The objective is to adapt the Pick-and-Place tutorial from the [Unity Robotics Hub](https://github.com/Unity-Technologies/Unity-Robotics-Hub/tree/main/tutorials/pick_and_place) for a UR10e robotic arm equipped with an OnRobot RG2 gripper.
 The system automates the task of picking an object from within a simulated 3D printer and placing it at a predefined target location in a Unity-based environment.
 Motion planning is performed using the Stochastic Trajectory Optimization for Motion Planning (STOMP) algorithm to generate smooth and collision-free trajectories.

 ## Table of Contents